Roberto Clemente: Major League Baseball (1955–1972)

+Early years

 The Pirates struggled through several difficult seasons through the 1950s.
 They did have a winning season in 1958, their first since 1948.

 Clemente debuted with the Pirates on April 17, 1955, wearing uniform number 13, in the first game of a doubleheader against the Brooklyn Dodgers.
 Early in his career with the Pirates, he was frustrated by racial and ethnic tensions, with sniping by the local media and some teammates.
 Clemente responded to this by saying "I don't believe in color."
 He said that, during his upbringing, he was taught never to discriminate against someone based on ethnicity.

-Clemente was at a double disadvantage, as he was a Latin American and Caribbean player whose first language was Spanish and was of partially African descent.
+Clemente was at a double disadvantage, as he was a Latin American and Caribbean player whose first language was Spanish and was of African descent.
+Clemente's hometown newspaper, the San Juan Star wrote that, "Clemente is a black Puerto Rican.
+That makes him doubly dubious.
+His native tongue is foreign to button-down America, and so is his color."
 The year before, the Pirates had hired Curt Roberts, their first African-American player.
 They were the fifth team in the NL and ninth in the major leagues to do so, seven years after Jackie Robinson broke baseball's color line by joining the Dodgers.
 When Clemente arrived in Pittsburgh, Roberts befriended him and helped him adjust to life in the major league, as well as in the Pittsburgh area.